 Toderick had been abandoned at a veterinary hospital before he had come to the rescue.
 To say he was a little “miss-wired” was an understatement.
 Tod was fear-aggressive, dog-aggressive, and food-aggressive.
 He didn’t know how to play with toys.
 He bit me hard enough to draw blood just a day or two after coming home – and countless times after that.

 Even with all of his aggression issues, Toderick was my heart and soul.
 He traveled everywhere with me.
-I had never been away from home more than a day or so before traveling 3 hours away at 28 for a preceptorship at the veterinary hospital in affiliation with the wild bird rehab center with which I volunteer still.
+I had never been away from home alone for more than a day or so before traveling 3 hours away at 28 for a preceptorship.
+This preceptorship was at the veterinary hospital that is partnered with the wild bird rehab center with which I volunteer still.
 Boo went with me every week and stayed in the cabin at the rehab center for 2 1/2 months.

-I finally had to euthanize Toderick on January 21, 2015 because of heart and respiratory problems that resulted in seizures and syncope episodes that caused periods of what can only be described as respiratory arrest before he would begin breathing again.
-He had an episode while he was at the veterinary clinic with me at work so I was able to finally make the decision to let him have “the good death.”
+I finally had to euthanize Toderick on January 21, 2015, because of heart and respiratory problems.
+His ailments resulted in seizures and syncope episodes that caused periods of what can only be described as respiratory arrest before he would begin breathing again.
+He had an episode while he was at the veterinary clinic with me at work enabling me to finally make the decision to let him have “the good death.”

 Boo’s health problems throughout his life with us included: luxating patellas, a curved front leg, nerve damage causing pain in his hips, chronic pancreatitis, long term hair loss, a collapsing trachea, a mass in his neck which displaced and dilated his trachea before it constricted, a heart murmur, pulmonary issues, seizures, syncope, an ACL repair, head trauma from a fall down the basement stairs, canine cognitive disorder and hypothyroidism.